-Around the year AD 91, it became the headquarters of legio IIII Flavia Felix which stationed there until at least AD 400.
+Around the year AD 91, it became the headquarters of legio IIII Flavia Felix which was stationed there until at least AD 400.
 The legion also constructed a pontoon bridge over the Sava, connecting Singidunum with Taurunum.
-Most of the former urban centre is now under the modern city of Belgrade and the military fort was partly destroyed when the medieval Fortress of Belgrade was built.
+Most of the former urban centre is now under the modern city of Belgrade, and the military fort was partly destroyed when the medieval Fortress of Belgrade was built.
 However, elements of the Roman fortress’ walls can still be seen in the west wall of the Kalemegdan.
-Excavations have revealed cemeteries and a shrine dedicated to Mithra while the forum and the bathhouse have been identified at Studentski Trg (Students’ Square).
+Excavations have revealed cemeteries and a shrine dedicated to Mithra, while the forum and the bathhouse have been identified at Studentski Trg (Students Square).

 It is also known from inscriptions that Mursa had important public buildings: 50 tabernae with double colonnades (CIL III, 3288), other buildings thought to have been erected by Hadrian (CIL III, 3280), a synagogue and a stadium outside the city gates (Zosimos II 50.2).
 In the river bed are still lying columns that supported a stone bridge over river Drava (the so-called Hadrian’s bridge), important for trade and traffic with the Danubian Limes.

-Hadrian had been the first governor of Lower Pannonia from AD 106 and 108 and it was the only moment in his reign when we known for certain that he was back in the province.
+Hadrian had been the first governor of Lower Pannonia from AD 106 and 108, and it was the only moment in his reign when we knew for certain that he was back in the province.
 Later, two other municipia would be created by Hadrian on the Danube, Carnuntum (municipium Aelium Karnuntium – CIL III 4554) and Aquincum (municipium Aelium Aquincum).

 He [Hadrian] subjected the legions to the strictest discipline, so that, though strong, they were neither insubordinate nor insolent.
 Dio LXIX 5.2